ethereumjs/ethereumjs-monorepo/README.md

 #### `npm run lint:fix`

 Fixes code style according to the rules.
+Differently from `npm run lint`, this command actually writes to files.

 #### `npm run test`

-Runs all package tests.
-Note that the VM has several test scopes - refer to [packages/vm/package.json](https://github.com/ethereumjs/ethereumjs-vm/blob/master/packages/vm/package.json) for more info.
+Runs the package tests.

+_Note that the VM has several test scopes - refer to [packages/vm/package.json](https://github.com/ethereumjs/ethereumjs-vm/blob/master/packages/vm/package.json) for more info._

 #### `npm run clean`

-Removes root and package `node_modules` directories.
-Useful to run before `npm i` for a fresh install.
+Removes root and package `node_modules` directories, and other generated files, like `coverage`, `dist` and others.
+This is useful to run after changing branches, to have a clean slate to work with.

 ### Going further